It’s no secret: men like anime, and we like it a LOT. In fact we love it without sounding too dramatic.

 The world is the way it is because of this fact.

 Goku takes this to a new level not seen before in media, especially as a male character.

 It’s the reason why people worldwide have started their own gyms, workouts, businesses, and more because of Goku.

-Even in Japan there’s a “Goku Day” dedicated to him, which says it all.
+Even in Japan, a “Goku Day” is dedicated to him, which says it all.

-The concepts of “Equivalent exchange”, and how both characters navigate in the world around them is inspiring and it has depth.
+The concept of “Equivalent exchange” and how both characters navigate the world around them is inspiring and has depth.